berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 returns its XID.
 Any GLX rendering context created with respect to visual can be used to render into this o screen area.

-pixmap is used for the RGB planes of the front-left bu er of the resulting GLX o screen rendering area.
-The alpha bu er and ancillary bu ers speci ed by visual are created without externally visible names.
+pixmap is used for the RGB planes of the front-left buffer of the resulting GLX o screen rendering area.
+The alpha buffer and ancillary buffers specified by visual are created without externally visible names.
-GLX pixmaps may be created with a visual that includes back bu ers and stereoscopic bu ers.
-However, glXSwapBu ers is ignored for these pixmaps.
+GLX pixmaps may be created with a visual that includes back buffers and stereoscopic buffers.
+However, glXSwapBuffers is ignored for these pixmaps.

 A direct rendering context might not be able to be made current with